Skip to content

 On the day of the election, you go along to the polling station shown on the card, give your address and name, and are given a ballot paper.
 There is lots of information in the polling station to help you, and our staff are happy to give you more help.
 You do not need your poll card to vote, but you do have to be a registered elector.

 You mark your vote in secret on the ballot paper in a cubicle and put it in the sealed ballot box.
 The ballot boxes are only opened after the polling stations have closed and they are taken to a central counting place.
 No one knows how you voted.

 You can choose to vote by post rather than going to your polling station.
 If you have a postal vote, you cannot vote at a polling station.

-We send out ballot papers to reach voters on the Tuesday of the week before polling day.
+We will issue postal ballot papers from Friday 9th May 2014.
 They go by first class post with a special first class reply envelope to return them.
 The Royal Mail treats postal votes as a priority.

 We include instructions on how to return the postal vote, with a security statement that you have to complete with your signature and date of birth.
 You have to return this to us, with the ballot paper(s), before the close of polling on the day of the election.

 We compare the signature and date of birth on your statement with those on your application.
 The vote cannot be counted if they do not match.

 If you cannot go to your polling station you can also apply to vote by proxy.
 This means that someone can vote on your behalf.
 This is especially useful if you are overseas and it would be difficult to return your postal vote in time.
 Your proxy must be legally able to vote and they cannot vote on behalf of more than two people unless they are closely related to them.

 If you want to vote by proxy you can download a Proxy application form (47kB).
 Please make sure you print with the Page Scaling set to "None".